Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 In the EU, and "down under" the situation is quite the opposite, with metric tube being commonly available, and imperial dimensioned pipe being rather difficult to source.

 Many builders prefer to use a heavy wall pipe or tube or a solid round rod at all chines.
 I prefer not to do that because it complicates the welding considerably (double the number of welds along the chine…!).
 Instead, I prefer to locate the first long'l approximately 3 to 5 inches from the chine corner or plate edge, depending on plate thickness, on both sides of the chine.
-This stabilizes the weld-zone considerably, and vastly simplifies the assembly and the weld-up.
+This stabilizes the weld-zone considerably, improves fairness, and vastly simplifies the assembly and the weld-up.

 REVIEW & VERIFICATION